googleapis/google-cloud-cpp/doc/compile-time-configuration.md

 a [GitHub Discussion].
 With that said:

 - `internal-docfx` enables an internal-only tool to generate documentation.
-- `generator` enables an internal-only too to generate new libraries.
+- `generator` enables an internal-only tool to generate new libraries.
 - `experimental-storage-grpc` enables the GCS+gRPC plugin.
 Contact your account team if you want to use this feature or are interested in the GA timeline.
 - `experimental-http-transcoding` enables support for HTTP/1.1 transport (as opposed to gRPC over HTTP/2) in some libraries.
-- `experimental-opentelemetry` enables support for [Open Telemetry].
+- `experimental-opentelemetry` enables support for [OpenTelemetry].

 ### Disabling C++ Exceptions